 Those images are bringing to life memories my grandfather shared with me about his mother, Grace.
 My daughter, Patience, portrays her in these images.
 I approached this series nervously because I knew the amount of time, work, props and equipment it would take.
 The series is still in progress but I’m sharing them publicly as they go.
 I was surprised that many today do not know their family history.
 Ancestry is becoming forgotten and unimportant in this day and age and younger generations.
 I discovered this summer that it is truly important.
 While nervous, I approached this project on a mission.
 I wanted to spark interest for others in learning about themselves because there is nothing more important in this world than family.

 Portraiture is a genre traditionally used to explore issues of identity.
-Crystal Davis, what do your photographs tell about the persons being portrayed?
+What do your photographs tell about the persons being portrayed?

 Some might say that my images do explore issues of identity.
 In my series Stop the Sadness, a focus on teen suicide, I touch upon many issues that teens face throughout their daily lives.
 Life is so much different for my girls than it was for me when I was a teen.
 Social networking and cellphones have changed the world.
 These issues of today are issues of identity for them.
 Socializing, bullying, relationships, peer pressure and abuse are all parts of identity issues.
 Focusing on Patience and Grace, the issues are still there for my great-grandmother.
 She had a hard life.
 She had a rough husband, a prior marriage of abuse and was like many women of the early 20th century, a house slave to her husband.
 She was there to raise a family and take care of him.
 Nothing else.